Sports Betting Online in Slovakia

 Land gambling is very much legal in Slovakia, with slot machines being allowed in bars across the country.
 Local betting shops are rife and accept fixed odds bets on a number of different sporting events.
 The annual gambling revenue generated in the Slovak Republic is around €900 million, quite a large per person spend considering there are only 5.5 million people in the country.

 Virtually all of the top bookmakers allow Slovak citizens to sign up for an account with them.
-Some of the major operators include:
+Our most recommended betting sites are listed above.

 There are a number of firms (including Ladbrokes and William Hill) who offer their website in Slovak.
 As the national currency is the Euro, Slovak customers have no problems with deposits.